-After not one but two trips to Jökulsárlón Glacier Lagoon (because we just couldn’t bear to cut our time there short), we started on our way back East.
-We had plans to grab lunch in the cute, little fishing town of Höfn before starting our East and North Iceland explorations.
+After not one but two trips to Jökulsárlón Glacier Lagoon (because we just couldn’t bear to cut our time there short), we started on our way back to East Iceland.
+We had plans to grab lunch in the cute, little fishing town of Höfn before exploring the Lake Myvatn geothermal area and Akureyri in North Iceland.

 On our way, we had the pleasure of finally meeting the friendly Icelandic horses we had heard so much about.
 You can tell these gorgeous creatures get a lot of attention since they come right up to you.
 And they seem to crave being loved on!
 But watch out, they may try to nibble on you a bit too, because they also crave food!